 If we are no longer allowed to process your data, that may have detrimental consequences for the use of our application(s).
 In the worst case, the request or objection can make it impossible to continue using our products and services.
 If participation is no longer possible, we are obliged to inform our clients.

 You have the right to data portability, but only if we have digital personal data which we either process with your permission, or process in order to execute an agreement we have concluded with you.
 Data portability means you can submit a request to us to send the digital personal data which we have from you in a readable computer file to you or another organization of your choosing.

 You can send a request to access, rectify, erase or transfer your personal data, or a request to withdraw your permission or object to the processing of your personal data, to firstname.lastname@example.org.

 In order to be sure that the request to access is being made by you, we will ask you to submit a copy of your proof of identity along with the request.
 In this copy you should black out your passport photo, MRZ (machine readable zone, the zone with numbers at the bottom of the passport), passport number, and Citizen Service Number [Burgerservicenummer (BSN)] to protect your privacy.
 We will respond to your request as quickly as possible but by no later than within six weeks.

 We also want to draw your attention to the possibility you have of submitting a complaint to the national supervisory body, the Dutch Data Protection Authority [Autoriteit Persoonsgegevens].

 We take the protection of your data very seriously and take suitable measures to prevent misuse, loss, unauthorized access, unwanted publication, and unlawful amendment.
 If you have any questions, or are under the impression that your data is not properly secured, or if there are indications of misuse, please contact us via email@example.com.

-This privacy statement came into effect on 16 February 2017 and was last amended on the 19th of May 2020.
+This privacy statement came into effect on 16 February 2017 and was last updated on 14 November 2022.